3dgeo-heidelberg/helios/doc/cli.rst

 The survey XML file contains references to the components needed to build a simulation: The scene, the platform and the scanner.
 It also contains waypoint information needed to define the scan positions or trajectory.

-Linking to the different components is done by specifying the absolute or relative path of the respective XML file in the <survey> tag, followed by a hash (#) and the ID of the entry:
+Linking to the different components is done by specifying the absolute or relative path of the respective XML file in the ``<survey>`` tag, followed by a hashtag (#) and the ID of the entry:

 .. code-block:: xml